Many of our users have asked us about the reasons we switched from Yoast SEO to All in One SEO for WordPress.

 All in One SEO comes with the most comprehensive support for schema markup for your WordPress website.

-Starting with the Knowledge Graph data that helps search engines like Google get additional information about your website or business.
+It starts with the Knowledge Graph data that helps search engines like Google get additional information about your website or business.

 You can also generate schema markup for individual posts or pages.